Bing tracking pixel

 Conclusion and Next Steps

-The issue of Close Brothers finance claims is a big deal in the UK car finance world.
+The storm around Close Brothers finance claims is a big deal in the UK car finance world.
 For many car owners, this might be a chance to address unfair practices and get some money back.
 Here are the main things to remember:

 • Check if your loan was taken out before January 28, 2021, to see if you can make a claim